How to Register Guests in SIBA for Alojamento Local (Step‑by‑Step Guide)

 Hosts must also handle:

-INE IPHH reporting (monthly statistics reporting)
+INE IPHH reporting (WebInq monthly statistics reporting)

 Tourist tax reporting (depending on municipality)